 The character creation process, to my amusement, resembled literally picking my own brain

-Inb4 someone says: „Well the whole point of D&D is to play a character DIFFERENT than you, because being you in game is…I don’t know…boring!”
+Inb4 someone says: „Well the whole point of D&D is to play a character DIFFERENT than you because being you in a game is…I don’t know…boring!”
 Well guess what, I like being myself and it’s not boring at all for me, so just hold your horses and keep reading 😛

-As a result, Elucid “Cid” Merrytone was born in my head, and than, slowly, but with every next word more confidently I poured the idea onto the paper.
+As a result, Elucid “Cid” Merrytone was born in my head, and then, slowly, but with every next word more confidently I poured the idea onto the paper.

 The character creation process, to my amusement, resembled literally picking my own brain and really looking into myself as a human being.
 If you are curious about the final outcome, here’s the full story of Elucid.